vishipayyallore/speaker-series-2022/microsoft-reactor/S11_2022Feb09_Azure_Web_Apis_and_Apps/README.md

 ## What are we doing today?

 > 1. Deploy Node JS Web API to Azure.
 It connects to Mongo Atlas.
-> 1. Deploy Angular 13 App to Azure
 > 1. Deploy ReactJS Web App to Azure.
 It retrieves the data from Node JS Web API.
 (MERN Stack)
+> 1. Deploy Angular 13 App to Azure.
+It retrieves the data from Node JS Web API.
+(MEAN Stack)
 > 1. Deploy .NET 6 Razor Web App to Azure Container Registry, and Azure Container Instances.
 > 1. Deploy .sqlproj to SQL Azure.
 > 1. Deploy .NET 6 Web API to Azure.